juju/docs/1195-multi-user-basic-setup-tutorial.md

 juju add-user tom
 ```

-The output includes a string (token) to give to the intended operator of the new user.
-This will enable the operator to add the controller to their own Juju client running on a separate host.
+The output of `juju add-user` includes a string (token) to send to the new user.
+This will enable that administrator to register the  controller to their own Juju client.

 Sample output: